kevinohara80/nforce/README.md

 ### query(query, oauth, callback)

 Execute a SOQL query for records. `query` should be a SOQL string.
+Large queries can be streamed using the `pipe()` method.

 ### search(search, oauth, callback)